Malignant-Developers/TSE-Proyect/server/readme.md

 This is a REST API made by Malignant Developers in order to facilitate access to the Data provided by the original API.
 This API *for now* uses Mongo DB and Mongoose for ODM.
 It's main purpose is to provide pagination, match and sorting criteria.
 **This repo is still under development**

-## Usage
+## Enpoints

 There are two main routes that you should be using:

  - /corte
  - /corte/:type?params

 ### /Corte

-This endpoint returns basic meta-data, please remember Mongoose adds a extra field for versioning so this extra __v is not provided with the original data set.
+This endpoint returns basic meta-data, please remember Mongoose adds a extra field for version control so this extra __v is not provided with the original data set.

 ```json
 [